Freshwater whitefish: Whitefish as food

-Use by indigenous peoples
+Use by Indigenous peoples

-Lake whitefish, adikameg in Ojibwe, has historically been a staple food for the Anishinaabe, a diverse group of tribes native to the North American Midwest.
-In recent years, following several legal battles which restored the ability of native peoples to exercise their right to hunt and gather, white fish has become a major resource for those communities.
+Lake whitefish, adikameg in Ojibwemowin, has historically been a staple food for the Anishinaabek, a diverse nation native to the Great Lakes region.
+In recent years, following several legal battles which restored the ability of native peoples to exercise their right to hunt and gather, whitefish has become a major resource for those communities.
 Native Alaskan communities also gather whitefish, specifically the inconnu (or sheefish), as a subsistence food.

 Evolution due to human interaction

-There are a multitude of different species of freshwater whitefish, some are more valued economically than others.
+There are a multitude of species of freshwater whitefish, some are more valued economically than others.
 Fishing for markets is not uncommon for species such as Coregonus widegreni and Coregonus lavaretus.
 At the time, there was an increase in younger groups of C. widegreni because when fishing, humans only wanted the larger fish which ended up being the oldest.